-To ensure the Report Card is based on the best available independent science, the Reef 2050 Water Quality Improvement Plan Independent Science Panel (Reef Plan ISP) provides advice and reviews and endorses methodologies, systems and processes used for the development of the Report Card.
+To ensure the Report Card is based on the best available independent science, the Reef 2050 Water Quality Improvement Plan Independent Science Panel (Reef Plan ISP) provides advice, reviews, and endorses methodologies, systems, and processes used for the development of the Report Card.

-The Reef Plan ISP also provides advice on how best to nest regional report cards within the wider context of Great Barrier Reef report cards.
+The Reef Plan ISP also provides advice on how best to nest regional Report Cards within the wider context of Great Barrier Reef Report Cards.

 The Chair of the TWG attends Reef Plan ISP meetings when Partnership business is on the agenda.
-It is the responsibility of the TWG Chair to liaise with the Partnership Chair to convey Reef Plan ISP decisions to the Partnership and Management Committee.
+It is the responsibility of the TWG Chair to liaise with Partnership staff to convey Reef Plan ISP decisions to the Partnership and Management Committee.